auth0/docs/articles/hooks/guides/edit-hooks-using-cli.md

 ![](/media/articles/hooks/webtask-runner3.png)

 If you run multiple tests, the Runner keeps track of the calls you've made in its *History* section.
-For each result, you can see specific details about the call by clicking **>** to the right of the call result.
+For each result, See specific details about the call by clicking **>** to the right of the call result.

 ![](/media/articles/hooks/webtask-runner4.png)